 Pain of the Past: Your family can love you despite the past that has left its scars, be them sexual, emotional, or physical.
 And the truth will come out eventually, in one way or another.
 Don't you think you should trust them?
 This fic does NOT deal with sexual abuse in any way, shape, or form.
 It deals with physical scars and trust issues.

 Paradox: Deals with physical change, and what can happen to friendships with one single action.
 The bond between brothers is also dealt with, as is just friendship in general.

-Past Woes: Tension between a father and a son, and the pain of secrets being kept.
+Past Woes: Tension between a father and a son can be terrible, and the pain of secrets being kept can destroy your relationships and your heart.
 But the friends and family that truly love you will be there for you no matter what.
-This one also mentions sexual abuse.
+This one mentions sexual abuse.

 Perspective: Sometimes people have different perspectives on the same events.
 It's good to listen to the different sides to get the complete picture.

-Rekindling Warmth: Friendships never truly die.
+Rekindling Warmth: Some friendships never truly die.
 Not with all the good memories.
 Sometimes thinking of others instead of yourself can do you wonders.
 And second chances should be granted with true repentance.

 Relic Keeper: Old wounds can fester if you don't talk about it.
 Sometimes you just need a little push to get back on the right path.